James T. Aubrey: Early life and career

-President of CBS (1959–1965)
+President of CBS Television (1959–1965)

 Despite his success at ABC, Aubrey saw a limited future at the network and asked to return to CBS.
 He returned on April 28, 1958, initially as an assistant to Frank Stanton, the president of CBS Inc., which owned the network.
 Thomas W. Moore would later replace Aubrey at ABC.
 At CBS, Aubrey was appointed as vice president for creative services in April 1959, replacing Louis G. Cowan, whom CBS promoted to network president.

 Aubrey was named executive vice president on June 1, 1959, a newly created position that was the number-two official at the network.
 His responsibilities involved general supervision of all departments of the CBS Television Network.
 On December 8, 1959, Cowan resigned, having been damaged from his connection to the quiz-show scandals.
 Cowan had created the show The $64,000 Question, and owned the company that produced it for the network, although Cowan denied he knew anything about the rigging of the program.
-Cowan's letter of resignation to Stanton declared, "you have made it impossible for me to continue."
-Aubrey was appointed to president the same day and elected to the board of directors on December 9, 1959.
+Cowan's letter of resignation to Stanton declared, "you have made it impossible for me to continue".
+Aubrey was appointed president the same day and elected to the board of directors on December 9, 1959.